SylmarDev/SpireItems/README.md

 	* @PrincessCoales on twitter

 #### This mod made possible by
+* Phreel - Updated mod to the SOTV patch when I was too lazy to do so
 * The RoR2 Modding Discord
 * Anyone who sends suggestions, constructive criticism or error logs
 * My Mom
 #### Thank you

 ## Changelog

+**0.3.3**

+* We're finally back!
+* Updated to SOTV - big thanks to Phreel! also thanks for the following:
+	* Temporarily disabled Anchor and Singing Bowl until they can be fixed or their effects can be changed
+	* Updated descriptions and removed from Simulacrum; Meal Ticket, Juzu Bracelet
+	* Enemies can no longer obtain Bronze Scales & Neow's Lament (you guys are weak LOL - syl)
+* Fixed Strange Spoon, was broken in the unofficial patch
+* Added Paper Phrog

 **0.3.2**